 c) Presentation Bottles must be filled to leave an airspace of approximately 12 to 25mm (1/2 to 1 in.) in depth.

 Note: As a safety measure, chipped or deeply scratched bottles and those with less than 6mm (1/4 inch) airspace will not be judged.

-11. LIQUEURS must have a base of home-made wines.
+11. [14 on flyer] LIQUEURS must have a base of home-made wines.
 Fortification is allowed.
 The type of liqueur must be written on the Competition label, above the class number by the exhibitor.